tmanabc123/ADS122C05/README.md

 The adc is really only 23 bits even though it advertises as being 24 bit.
 This is because the 24th bit is a sign bit.
-If the adc reading is greater than 2^23 (8388608), the voltage is negative. for anything lower thatn 2^23, the voltage is positive.
+If the adc reading is greater than 2^23 (8388608), the voltage is negative.
+For anything lower thatn 2^23, the voltage is positive.
 In either case, calculating the actual voltage from the register value is very straightfoward

 * Converting the adc reading to a voltage